About Sarah Hall

 Hailed as a ‘writer of show-stopping genius’ and a two-time Man Booker Prize nominee, she is the award-winning author of six novels and three short-story collections.
 Notably, she is the only author to win the prestigious BBC National Short Story Award twice —first in 2013 with Mrs Fox and again in 2020 with The Grotesques.

 Sarah Hall was born in the Lake District in 1974.
-She received a BA joint honours in English and Art History from Aberystwyth University, Wales, and an MLitt in Creative Writing from St Andrews, Scotland.
-Sarah has lived in Wales, Scotland, Ireland, and the USA.
-She is currently based in the South Lakes, Cumbria.
+She received a BA joint honours in English and Art History from Aberystwyth University, Wales, an MLitt in Creative Writing from St Andrews, Scotland; and an honorary doctorate from Lancaster University.

 She is the author of Haweswater, which won the 2003 Commonwealth Writers Prize for Best First Novel, a Society of Authors Betty Trask Award, and a Lakeland Book of the Year prize.